Qparrot/freeCodeCampCourses/DataVisualizationProjects/VisualizeDataWithAChoroplethMap/README.md

 6. Q(01.07.2019)How can I Show a map with the last version of d3?
 	A()
 				_(link 4,5 & 6)_
+7. Q(07.07.2019) How to compare the to file?
+	A( use the fips, county, State numbers)
+8. Q(07.07.2019) How to make the process faster?
+It is currently laggy...
+	A()
 #### Useful links
 1. **Project on codepen:** https://codepen.io/freeCodeCamp/pen/EZKqza
 2. **US GEOJSON** https://eric.clst.org/tech/usgeojson/